 These estimates and assumptions are reviewed regularly.
-Any changes resulting from revisions to accounting estimates are recorded in the period when the revision is made if such a revision only affects that period.
+Any changes resulting from revisions to accounting estimates are recorded in the period, the policies is made if such a revision only affects that period.
+If the revision affects current and the period of the revision affects current and the period of the period of the period of the period of the revision affects current and the period of the period recorded in the period when the revision is made if such a revision only affects that period.
 If the revision affects current and future periods, the change is recorded in the period in which the revision is made and in related future periods.